strategineer/personal-website/content/blog/2025-01-23/index.md

 1. Create a new scene.
 2. Import the satellite image.
 3. Fuss around with the grid size number until the grid size makes it so that the 100m marker on the image lines up with your system's scale (whip out the ruler in Foundry and test it out!).
-  - A grid size between 20-30 seems to do the trick for Savage Worlds.
+  - A grid size between 20-30 seems to do the trick for *Savage Worlds*.

 # Conclusion

 I can't wait to dive into my next campaign, armed with all the lessons learned from running this one.
 Until next time, happy gaming!

-# Glossary

-OSR
-: short for Old School Renaissance --- OSR games are a subset of tabletop RPG systems that focus on a return to older, more classic RPG rules and experiences.

-VTT
-: short for virtual tabletop --- these applications are used for simulating the experience of tabletop roleplaying around an actual table for players online.

-GM
-: short for game master --- the person responsible for facilitating the collaborative storytelling process by playing all of the non-player characters and describing the world for the players.

-PC
-: short for player character.

-NPC
-: short for non-player character.